unclereeemus/ytmp/README.md

 # ytmp
-a shell script for playing, downloading, keeping track of  music from youtube and local files with an extensive queue manager using fzf, vim, or cli
+a shell script for playing, downloading, and keeping track of music from youtube and local files with an extensive queue manager using fzf, vim, or cli

 demo: https://www.reddit.com/r/bash/comments/10i7cb2/ytmp_shell_script_for_yt_and_local_music_that_has/